The best aquariums in the world allow us to enjoy the treasures of the undersea universe without ever needing to go underwater.

 Though it started small, Kelly Tarlton’s Sealife Aquarium is now a bustling space and is home to the largest sub-Antarctic penguin colony in the world.
 The aquarium has both King and Gentoo penguins and guests can go out on the ice with them for an hour of play.

-If that’s not adventurous enough, you can also snorkel in a cage in the aquarium’s shark exhibit.
+If that’s not adventurous enough, one of the best things to do in Auckland is to snorkel in a cage in the aquarium’s shark exhibit.
 Or if you prefer to see sharks with more of a safety barrier in place, walk through one of the aquarium’s underwater tunnels.
 Kelly Tarlton was the first to create a curved, walk-through ocean tunnel, though many of the best aquariums in the world have since followed suit.

 New England Aquarium, Boston, MA